lowRISC/lowrisc-site/content/docs/refresh-v0.6/xilinx.md

 please choose "Vivado Design Edition".
 When choosing which packages to install, please add "Software Development Kit".
 It is not required to install Xilinx Vivado in system directories, so choose any installation directory preferred.
-The installation requires around 21 GB of disk space.
+The installation requires up to 30 GB of disk space.

 The default location is /opt/Xilinx and this will be the location referred to in the tutorial.
 Typically /opt will be on the relatively small root partition of the computer, so it is necessary